seshadrilab/tcrconvert/docs/source/faq.rst

 What input columns are required?
 ----------------------------------

 TCRconvert expects at least one V, D, J, and/or C gene column.
 You can use standard 10X and Adaptive column names or custom names.

 What if I have missing genes?
 -------------------------------

-Genes marked as ``NA`` in the input dataframe will also appear as ``NA`` in the output.
-If any genes are not found in the lookup table (which is based on the IMGT reference), they will be converted to ``NA``.
-Lookup tables are located under ``tcrconvert/data/``.
+``NA`` values in the input dataframe will remain ``NA`` in the output.
+Genes that are not found in the lookup table (which is based on the IMGT reference), will be converted to ``NA``.
+The built-in lookup tables are located under ``tcrconvert/data/``.

 Are gamma-delta TCRs supported?